Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Passage to the homogenization limit

-By using the concept of weak convergence methods in partial differential equations, we aim now to rediscover the structure of the macroscopic combustion equations obtained by the formal averaging by means of two-scale asymptotic expansions done in \cite{Ekeoma-prep}.
-Here, we employ the mathematical tool called the two scale convergence with drift, which is a suitable modification of the two-scale convergence concept (cf. e.g. \cite{Fatima12}) to account for suitable drifts.
-In this context, we follow the line of arguments from \cite{Maro,Harsha}.
-Also, we refer the reader to the PhD thesis \cite{HH} as well as the references cited therein for more details and application examples of this averaging technique.
-We recall the definition of the two-scale convergence with drift as stated in \cite[][Proposition 3.1]{Harsha}. \begin{definition} Let $b^*$ be a constant vector in $\mathbb{R}^d$ and $u^\eps(t,x)\in L^2(S\times\mathbb{R}^d)$ be any bounded sequence of functions, i.e. there exists a constant $C>0$, independent of $\eps$, such that
+Using the two-scale convergence methods, we aim now to obtain the structure of the macroscopic combustion equations arising from our model $\mathcal{P}^\eps$ as $\eps \to 0.$ To this end, we employ the mathematical tool called the two scale convergence with drift, which is a suitable modification of the two-scale convergence concept (cf. e.g. \cite{Fatima12}) to account for suitable drifts.
+In this context, we follow the line of arguments from \cite{Harsha,Maro}.
+Also, we refer the reader to the PhD thesis \cite{HH} as well as to the references cited therein for more details and application examples of this averaging technique.

+We recall the definition of the two-scale convergence with drift as stated in \cite[Proposition 3.1]{Harsha}. \begin{definition} Let $b^*$ be a constant vector in $\mathbb{R}^d$ and $u^\eps(t,x)\in L^2(S\times\mathbb{R}^d)$ be any bounded sequence of functions, i.e. there exists a constant $C>0$, independent of $\eps$, such that

 Then, there exists a function $u^0(t,x,y)\in L^2(S\times\mathbb{R}^d\times \mathbb{T}^d)$ and up to the extraction of a subsequence \big(still denoted by $\eps$\big), the sequence $u^\eps$ two-scale converge with drift $b^*$ \big(or equivalently in the moving coordinates $(t,x)\to (t,x-b^*t/\eps)$\big) to $u^0$, in the sense that,